httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serialising an Item {#ser-item}

-Given an item as input:
+Given an item as input_item:

-0. If input is a type other than an integer, float, string, identifier, byte sequence, or Boolean, fail serialisation.
+0. If input_item is a type other than an integer, float, string, identifier, byte sequence, or Boolean, fail serialisation.
-1. If input is an integer, return the result of applying Serialising an Integer ({{ser-integer}}) to input.
+1. If input_item is an integer, return the result of applying Serialising an Integer ({{ser-integer}}) to input_item.
-2. If input is a float, return the result of applying Serialising a Float ({{ser-float}}) to input.
+2. If input_item is a float, return the result of applying Serialising a Float ({{ser-float}}) to input_item.
-3. If input is a string, return the result of applying Serialising a String ({{ser-string}}) to input.
+3. If input_item is a string, return the result of applying Serialising a String ({{ser-string}}) to input_item.
-4. If input is an identifier, return the result of Serialising an Identifier ({{ser-identifier}}).
+4. If input_item is an identifier, return the result of Serialising an Identifier ({{ser-identifier}}) to input_item.
-5. If input is a Boolean, return the result of applying Serialising a Boolean ({{ser-boolean}}) to input.
+5. If input_item is a Boolean, return the result of applying Serialising a Boolean ({{ser-boolean}}) to input_item.
-6. Otherwise, return the result of applying Serialising a Byte Sequence ({{ser-binary}}) to input.
+6. Otherwise, return the result of applying Serialising a Byte Sequence ({{ser-binary}}) to input_item.

 ### Serialising an Integer {#ser-integer}

-Given an integer as input:
+Given an integer as input_integer:

-0. If input is not an integer in the range of −9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 inclusive, fail serialisation.
+0. If input_integer is not an integer in the range of −9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 inclusive, fail serialisation.
 1. Let output be an empty string.
-2. If input is less than (but not equal to) 0, append "-" to output.
+2. If input_integer is less than (but not equal to) 0, append "-" to output.
-3. Append input's numeric value represented in base 10 using only decimal digits to output.
+3. Append input_integer's numeric value represented in base 10 using only decimal digits to output.
 4. Return output.

 ### Serialising a Float {#ser-float}

-Given a float as input:
+Given a float as input_float:

-0. If input is not a IEEE 754 double precision number, fail serialisation.
+0. If input_float is not a IEEE 754 double precision number, fail serialisation.
 1. Let output be an empty string.
-2. If input is less than (but not equal to) 0, append "-" to output.
+2. If input_float is less than (but not equal to) 0, append "-" to output.
-3. Append input's integer component represented in base 10 using only decimal digits to output; if it is zero, append "0".
+3. Append input_float's integer component represented in base 10 using only decimal digits to output; if it is zero, append "0".
 4. Append "." to output.
-5. Append input's decimal component represented in base 10 using only decimal digits to output; if it is zero, append "0".
+5. Append input_float's decimal component represented in base 10 using only decimal digits to output; if it is zero, append "0".
 6. Return output.

 ### Serialising a String {#ser-string}

-Given a string as input:
+Given a string as input_string:

-0. If input is not a sequence of characters, or contains characters outside the range allowed by VCHAR or SP, fail serialisation.
+0. If input_string is not a sequence of characters, or contains characters outside the range allowed by VCHAR or SP, fail serialisation.
 1. Let output be an empty string.
 2. Append DQUOTE to output.
-3. For each character char in input:
+3. For each character char in input_string:
    1. If char is "\\" or DQUOTE:
       1. Append "\\" to output.
    2. Append char to output, using ASCII encoding {{!RFC0020}}.